Virtual Tours

 Stop 2: Alden Monument

-Alden monument with North School in the background (full-size image of the Alden monument on Flickr)go to Flickr
+Alden monument with North School in the background (full-size image of the Alden monument on Flickr)

 The monument for Rear Admiral James Alden, Jr., towers over all others.
 He was a Portland native (born 1810) and direct descendent of the Mayflower’s first passengers John Alden and Priscilla Mullins.
-He sailed the world during his life-long naval career, explored the South Pacific, and discovered Antarctica.
+He sailed the world during his life-long naval career, explored the South Pacific, and during a 4-year expedition to the south seas, made many discoveries.
 He circumnavigated the globe on the USS Constitution and served in the Civil War.
 Though he died in San Francisco in 1877, his body was returned home to Portland for burial.
 He rests in a family lot that holds his parents, wife, and siblings.

 Side notes: Alden’s monument was machine-made in the late 1800s, but the majority of stones that surround it are far more typical of those found in a colonial cemetery.
 Notice the slate (gray) and marble (white) stones that decorate the vast majority of graves at Eastern Cemetery.
 These stones were hand-carved by stonecutters and marble workers who were active from the 1700s to the middle of the 1800s—before granite and machines replaced them.